Pylons/deform/docs/index.rst

 Deform
 ======

-:mod:`deform` is a form generation library.  :mod:`deform` uses :term:`Colander` as a schema library and :term:`Peppercorn` as a form control deserialization library, and :term:`Chameleon` to perform HTML templating.  :mod:`deform` depends only on Peppercorn, Colander, Chameleon and an internationalization library named translationstring, so it may be used in most web frameworks (or antiframeworks) as a result.

-Alternate templating languages may be used, as long as all templates are translated from the native Chameleon templates to your templating system of choice and a suitable :term:`renderer` is supplied to :mod:`deform`.
+:mod:`deform` is a form generation library.

 The design of :mod:`deform` is heavily influenced by the `formish
 <http://ish.io/projects/show/formish>`_ form generation library.
 Some
 might even say it's a shameless rip-off, which would not be inaccurate.
 It differs from formish mostly in ways that make the implementation (arguably) simpler and smaller.

+:mod:`deform` uses :term:`Colander` as a schema library, :term:`Peppercorn` as a form control deserialization library, and :term:`Chameleon` to perform HTML templating.

+:mod:`deform` depends only on Peppercorn, Colander, Chameleon and an internationalization library named translationstring, so it may be used in most web frameworks (or antiframeworks) as a result.

+Alternate templating languages may be used, as long as all templates are translated from the native Chameleon templates to your templating system of choice and a suitable :term:`renderer` is supplied to :mod:`deform`.

 Topics
 ======